The science behind Disperazol

 Biofilm-encapsulated bacteria are shielded from the direct effects of existing antibiotics by this protective layer.
 Once exposed to the specific killing mechanisms of these antibiotics, these bacteria often subsequently mutate to bypass these mechanisms and become resistant to these antibiotics.

-Disperazol® is a patent-pending drug that specifically controls the biofilm life cycle of P.aeruginosa.
-It targets the general and key bacterial process of c-di-GMP signaling that controls the biofilm life cycle.
+Disperazol® is a patent-pending compound that specifically controls the biofilm life cycle of Gram negative bacteria.
+It targets the general and key bacterial process of c-di-GMP signalling that controls the biofilm life cycle.

-Disperazol® activates the PDE denoted BifA to significantly reduce the internal c-di-GMP levels.
+Disperazol® activates the PDEs to significantly reduce the intracellular c-di-GMP levels.
 This signals the bacteria to disperse from the biofilm.
 The liberated bacteria can be killed by antibiotics and immune cells.